Alan-bur/WM4K/README.md

 https://github.com/Alan-bur/Wii-4K/assets/24195711/9022e63b-7b60-4183-85a7-c5888fb9aaae

 ## About
 This project aims to prevent the Wii Menu from pixelating on modern screens.
 It only works on Dolphin Emulator and it can't be loaded by a real Wii since it does not support 4K textures.
-Everything has been remade and polished with over 3000 new textures, so you can now enjoy using the Wii Menu on modern screens.
+Everything has been remade and polished with over 3000 new textures, so you can enjoy using the Wii Menu on modern screens.

 Originally published by **SuperDuperRob** in 2020 as _HD Wii Texture Pack_, **Alan-bur** has taken over to complete the project because it was unfinished and forgotten.
 Unfortunately, he got greedy and removed everything from his GitHub repo, making downloads only available on Patreon (and you need to pay to get the download).
 He also decided to make you join his Discord server just to get the installation instructions.
 However, he didn't completely delete his repo, so I forked it and reverted the bad changes he made.
-Now you can download it for free (like you previously could) and get instructions without joining a Discord server.
+Now you can download it for free (like you previously could).
+You can also get instructions without joining a Discord server.

 ## What has been changed?
 - Channels (Icons & Banners)